IBM/edge-ai-apis/API ReadMes/README_FeddataOps.md

 4)	Data Noise

 ​
-Federated DataOps is a library extending the data assessment and remediation functions found in the Data Quality for AI with data and label remediation for tabular data sets with text data.
+Federated DataOps API extends the data assessment and remediation functions found in the Data Quality for AI with data and label remediation for tabular data sets with text data.
 Each function provides a quality score and a an explanation towards remediation
 These metrics quantify data issues as a score between 0 and 1, where 1 indicates no issues were detected.
 Currently, these metrics are for text tabular datasets and accepts the input in the form of a comma.
 ​
 Version 1.0 of the Federated Data Ops API is concerned with accessing data quality for a single edge site.
 Future iterations planned for version 2 of the library are to enable federated edge data quality assessment, such as schema reconciliation methods like column mapping and label standardization.